RedisLabs/redislabs-docs/content/rs/concepts/high-availability/rack-zone-awareness.md

 ## Database configuration

-Once the cluster has been configured to support rack-zone awareness, and it includes nodes with at least two different rack-zone IDs, you can create a rack-zone aware database.
+Once the cluster has been configured to support rack-zone awareness, and it includes nodes with at least three different rack-zone IDs, you can create a rack-zone aware database.

 Rack-zone awareness is only relevant for databases that have slave